Virtual access

 Will the European Health Data Space (EHDS) contribute to the AI revolution?

-Dr. Andrzej Ryś (Former Director for Health Systems, Medical Products and Innovation, DG SANTE, European Commission, Belgium; EHDS Co-creator)
+Dr. Andrzej Ryś (former Director for Health Systems, Medical Products and Innovation, DG SANTE, European Commission, Belgium; EHDS Co-creator)

 Clinical AI: Curiosity, or cure?